 In total, Sonic experiences six stages within the game: City Escape, Metal Harbor, Green Forest, Pyramid Cave, Crazy Gadget and Final Rush.
 For each, the goal is to reach the Goal Ring, signaling the end and either starting up a boss battle or a new level, most likely with another character and continuing the story.

 Miles "Tails" Prower

-Taking a far departure from his gameplay thus far, Miles "Tails" Prower's controls are far closer to the way E-102 Gamma controlled in the first Sonic Adventure than how "Tails" behaved in the same game.
-Utilizing the Tornado III (also known as the Cyclone), the versitle craft resembles the Tornado II in style and color, but lacks the ability to use a Chaos Emerald as its power source.
-However, what it lacks in a fuel source it more than makes up for in functionality, being able to turn into a walking powerhouse of artillery.
-With a simple press of the action button, "Tails" can fire his Volkan Cannon, shooting straight ahead in the hopes of hitting an enemy or, more than likely, breaking a crate that may be in his way.
+Taking a far departure from his gameplay thus far, Miles "Tails" Prower's controls are far closer to the way E-102 Gamma controlled in the first Sonic Adventure than how Tails behaved in the same game.
+He is now utilizing the Tornado III (also known as the Cyclone), a new plane that resembles the Tornado II in style and color, but has the ability to change into a biped vehicle form.
+With a simple press of the action button, Tails can fire his Volkan Cannon, shooting straight ahead in the hopes of hitting an enemy or, more than likely, breaking a crate that may be in his way.
 Holding down the action button allows the Cyclone to lock on to any nearby target, shooting at them in rapid succession.
 However, the laser beam used to lock on only lasts for a short amount of time, so if the player continues to hold down, all the targets will disappear, causing the need to start from scratch.
 Tapping the action button when in front of enemies also allows the Propeller Punch to come into effect, a chained projectile firing from the front of the Cyclone and punching whatever is in the way.